 The best way is to let your body go limp.
 If you need to ditch the bike, do it.
 Even a top-end bike is worth less than your health.

 If you fly over the handlebars then tuck in.
 Put your chin down to your chest and roll with the fall.
-Sticking your arms out won’t help stop the fall and might break a limb, so try to keep them tucked in.
+Sticking your arms out won’t stop the fall and might break a limb, so try to keep them tucked in.

 Appropriate safety gear